Impact of Brexit on the European Union: EU migration or Freedom of movement

+Of the 1,218,000 immigrants who came to the United Kingdom in 2023, only 126,000 were EU nationals.
+BBC reported that "In the 12 months to June 2023, net EU migration was -86,000, meaning more EU nationals left the UK than arrived".
+According to social scientist Nando Sigona, "[Europeans] are not coming any more in larger numbers.
+The economy still needs additional workers, so this is why [the government has] increased the number of these work permits for people from outside the European Union."
+EU citizens working in the health and social care sector have been replaced by migrants from non-EU countries such as India and Nigeria.
+After Brexit, the number of EU citizens who were refused entry to the UK increased fivefold.

 Political asylum

 At the end of the transition period, the EU's Dublin regulation – which specifies that political asylum should be claimed at the first point of entry to the Union – will cease to apply to the UK and with it any obligation on EU member states to accept return from the UK any asylum seekers that have transited that state en route to the UK.

 Home Office hostile environment policy

 Originally the 'Hostile Environment Policy' was created in 2012 by Theresa May, the Conservative Home Secretary at that time with the purpose to create in Britain 'a really hostile environment for illegal immigrants'.
 In practical terms, this policy "effectively outsources immigration control to civil society.
 Landlords, doctors, employers and others have come under a strict legal obligation to check people's documentation".
 In Brexit context 'up to 90,000 people may be left outside the system' and 'face the impact of the hostile environment': losing the right to work, access to medical care or stay in their home, or potentially put in a detention centre and removed from the country.